-I will be looking to recruit 1 or 2 new graduate students to enter Fall of 2017
+I will be looking to recruit a new graduate student to enter Fall of 2020

 Jacksonville State University

 Doctor of Philosophy, September 1993

 Specialty: Behavioral Pharmacology & Drug Abuse

 Mentor: Dr. M.T.
 Bardo

 My research program bridges areas of neuroscience, pharmacology, animal learning and behavior, and biopsychology.
 We use preclinical animal models to elucidate the behavioral, neural, and pharmacological factors involved in the etiology of drug abuse.
 One arm of this research program investigates how behavioral and neuropharmacological processes involved in the perceptibility of a drug stimulus and the behavior it controls changes with learning history.
 For nicotine, recent research implicates β2-containing nicotinic acetylcholine receptors and the dorsal medial striatum in acquired appetitive behaviors controlled by the nicotine stimulus.
 Other empirical efforts focus on neuro-inflammation and novel pharmacotherapy approaches for nicotine and methamphetamine addiction, understanding the reward-enhancing effects of drugs using behavioral economics, and development of more translationally relevant animal models to inform FDA tobacco regulation policy.
 We are extending these arms of the research program to include sex differences and nicotine-alcohol interaction.